italiangrid/voms/documentation/sysadmin-guide/3.0.0/index.md

 * undeploy-database:	 Undeploys the VOMS database.
 By default when removing a VO the database is left untouched.
 All the database content is lost.
 * dropdb (MySQL only):	 This flag is used to drop the mysql database schema created for MySQL installations using the --createdb option

-See the `voms-configure` help for a list of all the supported option and their meaning.
+See the `voms-configure` help for a list of all the supported options and their meaning.

 ### Other configuration utilities

 #### voms-mysql-util

 The `voms-mysql-util` command is used for the creation or removal of the database that will host the VOMS services tables on a MySQL database backend.
-This command does not create the tables.
+This command does not create the VOMS tables.
 This is done by the `voms-db-util` command, which is described below.
-As `voms-mysql-util` is used by `voms-configure` normally system administrator does not use it, but it can sometimes be of help.
+As `voms-mysql-util` is invoked internally by `voms-configure` normally system administrators do not use it, but it can sometimes be of help.

 The general invocation is